microsoft/vscode-wiki/Issue-Tracking.md

 ### Ongoing Issue Management
 - Issues labelled with `needs more information` are automatically closed by the bot when no additional information is provided for 7 days.
-- We close issues that we are not planning to work during the next 12 months
+- We close issues that we are not planning to work during the next 12 months.
+(Adding the `*out-of-scope` label lets the bot close the issue and add a generic comment.)

 ### Planning
 During the iteration planning process we use the following sources as input: